datacamp-content-public/courses-data-engineering-for-data-scientists/chapter1.md

 ---
-title: 'Test your data pipeline'
+title: '(OLD)Test your data pipeline'
 description: 'Before, after or while you build your data pipeline you want to test it and gain confidence in its behaviour. '
 ---